alibaba/tofu.js/README.md

-tofu.js — The AR building helper
+tofu.js — The 3D building framework
 =============

 The official web framework for UC WebAR.